Hulkling: Powers and abilities

 Hulkling is the extraterrestrial hybrid offspring of an enhanced Kree warrior, Captain Marvel, and Skrull royalty, Princess Anelle, resulting in various abilities derived from the unique combination of his parents' genetic material.
 His powers exceed those of ordinary individuals of either race; they most likely are much stronger than those of other potential hybrids due to his father's various enhancements prior to Hulkling's conception.
 His shape-shifting and accelerated healing factor derive from his Skrull heritage, while his superhuman strength originates from his enhanced Kree background.

 His shape-shifting abilities allow him to impersonate others, independently alter parts of his body, and manifest different physical abilities.
 For example, he can form claws, extend his reach, create body armor, and grow wings (which enable him to fly).
 Hulkling can use his shapeshifting to increase his body's density and composition, giving him a very strong resistance to pain and injury.
 He is able to withstand great impact forces, such as falls from great heights, repeated bludgeoning from superhumanly strong beings, and powerful energy blasts without sustaining injury.
 High caliber bullets and bladed weapons are also unable to pierce his skin.
 Hulkling's shapeshifting also demonstrated the ability to operate without his conscious thought to protect himself from injury; his body shifted its biomass to protect vital organs, while the Warden of The Cube was attempting to vivisect him in Civil War: Young Avengers/Runaways.

 His healing factor allows him to heal wounds quickly, but not on a scale with Wolverine or Hulk.
 Hulkling's alien anatomy also prevents him from being controlled by pheromone-based powers, such as those used by Daken.

-In recent stories Teddy has come into possession of Excelsior, a mystical cosmic sword owned by his ancestor Dorrek Supreme, which only passes down to those of Dorrek's line.
+In later stories, Teddy obtains Excelsior, a mystical cosmic sword used by the Skrull royal lineage.
 Its wielder, as unmitigated ruler of both Kree and Skrull and Lord of the Knights of Infinity, is entitled to inherit rulership of the entire cosmos.
 Its skin alone has arcane abilities such as negating and absorbing magic as well as canceling out eldritch entities (i.e., an entity from the universe before the present one) using its knife edge.
-In two comics written by Anthony Oliveira, Hulkling is also shown (mis)using Excelsior as background furniture — in Drag Brunch with Loki, Hulkling is depicted eating breakfast cereal using Excelsior as a table; in Emperor Hulkling, Excelsior is leaning against his nightstand, with a dirty sock hanging over the hilt.